quot3s/quot3s.github.io/quotes9.md

   </div>

   <div class="quote-card">
-   <div class="quote-text">Even a man can be a hardcore feminist or at least pretend to be one.
+   <div class="quote-text">Even a man can be a hardcore feminist or at least pretend to be one to get some.
 Lol.</div>
   </div>

 <div class="quote-card">